 The Occupational Health and Safety Guidelines for Farming Operations in Ontario were developed to highlight specific, and sometimes unique and unusual hazards on farms.
-They were jointly prepared by representatives of the farming community, the Farm Safety Association, the Ministry of Agriculture, Food and Rural Affairs and the Ministry of Labour.
+They were jointly prepared by representatives of the farming community, the Farm Safety Association (now Workplace Safety and Prevention Services), the Ministry of Agriculture, Food and Rural Affairs and the Ministry of Labour.

 The purpose of the guidelines is to help employers, supervisors and workers on farms recognize hazards and determine the ways they may best comply with their obligations under the Occupational Health and Safety Act (OHSA), and the relevant regulations.
 The guidelines provide general information to those in the workplace to help them identify specific hazards and dangerous situations.
 The guidelines may also provide the workplace parties with suggestions to consider in determining how to protect worker health and safety and to prevent injuries.

 It is important to understand that the guidelines do not replace the laws that are in place.
-Employers, supervisors and workers on farms have responsibilities and rights under the Occupational Health and Safety Act and the following four regulations under the Act: Regulation for Farming Operations; Critical Injury--Defined; Training Programs; and, Training Requirements for Certain Skill Sets and Trades.
-The requirements in the OHSA and these four regulations must be complied with.
+Employers, supervisors and workers on farms have responsibilities and rights under the Occupational Health and Safety Act and the following three regulations under the Act: Regulation for Farming Operations, O. Reg.
+414/05, Critical Injury Defined, R.R.O.
+1990, Reg.
+834 and Occupational Health and Safety Awareness and Training, O. Reg.
+297/13.
+The requirements in the OHSA and these three regulations must be complied with.

 Employers have a legal obligation to take every precaution reasonable in the circumstances for the protection of workers; and, supervisors and workers must take appropriate steps to identify and address all workplace hazards.
 The guidelines are a starting point for the workplace parties to think about how to fulfill their obligations under the OHSA.
 Following the recommendations suggested in these guidelines does not relieve the workplace parties of their obligations to comply with the OHSA.